We break down the Oakley Flak Jacket, Flak 2.0 and Half Jacket 2.0 and explain the frame and lens differences so you know what you’re buying!

-The most recent release in 2015, the Flak 2.0 is the successor to the Flak Jacket with an updated design.
-Aside from the design not too much changed with this release.
-Though there have been several variations releases (more on that in section below).
+The most recent release in 2015, the Flak 2.0, is the successor to the Flak Jacket with an updated design.
+But aside from the design not too much changed with this release.
+Though there have been several variations released (more on that in the section below).

-We already reviewed the Oakley Flak 2.0 so we won’t cover too much here.
-But similar to the previous pairs it features a half rim design, interchangeable lenses and Unobtanium earsocks and nose pieces.
+We already reviewed the Oakley Flak 2.0, so we won’t cover too much here.
+But similar to the previous pairs, it features a half rim design, interchangeable lenses, and Unobtainium earsocks and nose pieces.

 Standards vs. 2.0 XL Lenses

-Similar to the other pairs mentioned the Flak 2.0 features a standard and XL lens.
-Following suit, the XL provides additional 2mm of width coverage along with the shape to curve around your cheek.
+Similar to the other pairs mentioned, the Flak 2.0 features a standard and XL lens.
+Following suit, the XL provides an additional 2mm of width coverage along with the shape to curve around your cheek.

 In addition to the XL variation, Oakley has also released new models of the Flak 2.0.
 Both released in 2017, the Flak Beta and Flak Draft are unique frames versus the lens differences in the XL variation.
 We’ll talk about both below.

 Flak Draft vs. Flak Beta vs. Flak 2.0

 The Flak Draft sunglasses offer an “easier” option to swap lenses.
 Interestingly, Oakley decided not to use / brand this as Switchlock technology.
 Though as we covered in our Radar comparison guide, they seem to have backtracked on the feature.

 Overall, the Flak Draft features an easy lens swap mechanism – as Oakley puts it:

 A single release trigger helps make lens changing quick and easy, and with features like integrated ventilation that fights fog buildup, this premium multi-sport sunglass is the new definition of performance.Oakley Standard Issue